InsightSoftwareConsortium/SimpleITK-Notebooks/README.md

 [SimpleITK](https://itk.org/Wiki/SimpleITK) is an abstraction layer and wrapper around the Insight Segmentation and Registration Toolkit [(ITK)](http://www.itk.org).
 It is available in the following programming languages: C++, Python, R, Java, C#, Lua, Tcl and Ruby.

-This repository contains a collection of Jupyter Notebooks, designed for tutorials and  presentations.
+This repository contains a collection of Jupyter Notebooks illustrating the use of SimpleITK for educational and research activities.
 The notebooks demonstrate the use of SimpleITK for interactive image analysis using the Python and R programming languages.

+The repository and its contents can be used for:
+1. Learning SimpleITK.
+2. As a basis for your teaching activities.
+3. As a basis for your research activities.

+For the latter two use cases you can take advantage of the the repository's infrastructure which supports remote data downloads and notebook testing.
+These readily facilitate collaborative research.

 The animation below is a visualization of a rigid CT/MR registration process created with SimpleITK and Python (the [script](Utilities/intro_animation.py) used to generate the frames for the animated gif is found in the repository's Utilities directory).